splaisan/ngs-tools/README.md

 The R script **[avgQdist2linePlot.R](fastq-tools/avgQdist2linePlot.R)** is taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a normalized line graph (PDF) of base frequencies.
 This once was needed to identify base bias across reads.
 One example output is saved [here](pictures/avgQdist2linePlot.png).

+## **uniq_mappings.pl**

+The Perl **[uniq_mappings.pl](bam-tools/uniq_mappings.pl)** is reading from a **name-sorted** BAM file (*verified from the presence of 'SO:queryname' in the first header line*) and outputting 'uniquely mapped' and 'multiple-mapped' reads to two separate **SAM** files with adapted headers.

+Usage: This script was created to extract uniquely mapped reads from a public BAM file and convert the mapping data back to FastQ.
+The obtained reads where then re-mapped to another reference genome build.

 <h4>Please send comments and feedback to <a href="mailto:bits@vib.be">bits@vib.be</a></h4>

 ------------